ironhack-rmt-materials/wd-lesson-guide-and-resources/labs/module 1/w1d2 -- LAB - JavaScript Functions and Arrays.md

 - LiveServer extension.
 Open ONLY html file
 - test suite  + tests (just write the function, do not need to call it)

+- after doing PR , github will throw an error -> ignore it ;)
 ## TIPS

 - LiveServer extension.
 Open ONLY html file